Inner West Environment Group

 Welcome to IWEG

-The Inner West Environment Group (IWEG) is a volunteer bushcare group that established and maintains sites along a corridor that links the Cooks River and Iron Cove through the inner western Sydney suburbs of Hurlstone Park, Dulwich Hill, Lewisham, Summer Hill, Haberfield and Leichhardt.
+The Inner West Environment Group (IWEG) is a volunteer bushcare group that established and maintains sites along the GreenWay.

 The group has volunteers at four sites along the rail corridor at Dulwich Hill – at the ends of Davis, Pigott and Little streets and beside the Waratah Mills apartment block.
 Waratah Mills was split and Johnson Park was created.